ToruNiina/toml11/README.md

 compatible to the latest version of TOML v0.5.0 after version 2.0.0.

 Are you looking for pre-C++11 compatible toml parser?
 Try [Boost.toml](https://github.com/ToruNiina/Boost.toml)!
-It has almost the same functionality as this library and work with C++98 & Boost.
+It has almost the same functionality as this library and works with C++98 & Boost.

 ## How to use

-## installation
+## Installation

-Just include the file after adding correct include path.
+Just include the file after adding it to the include path.

 ```cpp
 #include <toml11/toml.hpp> // that's all! now you can use it.